adhyay2000/random-bits/README.md

 ## 2048
 A basic python implementation of 2048 with GUI made using PyQt5.
 Visit these link to know the rules https://rosettacode.org/wiki/2048.
-Objective is to score higest possible score.
+Objective is to get higest possible score.